Home 5 The cement and concrete industry 5 Industry Overview

 We’ve taken major steps that have reduced our carbon footprint and help lay the path to a net-zero concrete future by 2050, with targets for 2030 and 2040.

 These goals can’t be achieved on our own.
-So, we continue to work collaboratively to innovate and develop new solutions that support a more sustainable built environment, sharing best practices that advance sustainable design and construction with all interested.
+So, we continue to work collaboratively to innovate and develop new solutions that support a more sustainable built environment, sharing best practices that advance sustainable design and construction with governments across the country, members of the procurement, architecture, engineering and design community, and the construction sector.

 A vital contributor to Canada’s economy